Skip to Main Content

 During summer, Beaver Lake Trail and Big Poplar Trail have a variety of birds including several species of nesting flycatchers and wetland birds.
 Just above the dam, look along the rock piles for spotted sandpiper.
 A popular viewing area is the spillway at the east end of Beaver Lake.
 The lake hosts a diversity of dragonflies and damselflies during the summer and provides refuge for wintering waterfowl such as bufflehead and ring-necked duck.
 Flocks of wild turkey and numerous white-tailed deer can also be seen throughout the park year-round.
 Nighttime visitors may be fortunate enough to hear owls, and see nocturnal mammals such as raccoon, opossum, and striped skunk.

-Birds Recently Seen at Pocahontas State Park (as reported to eBird)
+Birds Recently Seen at Pocahontas State Park:

 • Canada Goose